versedDA/All-Training/README.md

 # All-Training
-any and all training im doing to learn the field of cyber security
+all training (tryhackme has its own repository) im doing to learn the field of cyber security

 ---------------------